Stephanie Goddard

-Stephanie Goddard is a German former footballer who played as a midfielder for Werder Bremen in the Frauen-Bundesliga.
+Stephanie Goddard (born 15 February 1988) is a German former footballer who played as a midfielder for Werder Bremen in the Frauen-Bundesliga.
 She previously played for FCR 2001 Duisburg (with whom she won the 2008–09 UEFA Women's Cup) and SG Essen-Schönebeck in the Bundesliga and Hampton Roads Piranhas in the United States' W-League.

 As an Under–19 international she won the 2007 U–19 European Championship.

 Goddard retired from playing in May 2021, aged 33.